JustinRaver/Learning-C/KandR/chap1/README.md

 * %6f print as floating point atleast 6 wide
 * %.2f print as floating point, 2 charracters after the decimal
 * %6.2f print as floating point, at least 6 wide and 2 after decimal point
+* %f is used for both float and double

 For loops clearly seperated into three parts seperated by semi-colons